Jahn-Ellis/Project_Manager/README.md

 ## Motivation

-This program is a simple setup to record, assign, and track tasks assigned to users.
+This program is a simple setup to projects for a construction company.

 ## Build Status